Program at a Glance

 The Electronics Technology Program is designed to provide students with the technical knowledge and practical experience that is necessary for entry-level employment in the many fields of electronics.
 Emphasis throughout the program is on understanding principles that are basic to the broad utilization of electronics across a wide spectrum of industrial, commercial, and consumer applications.

 Pearl River Community College’s Electronic Technology Program is designed to accept students who have basic knowledge of science and mathematics.
 Instruction emphasizes theory, circuits, trouble-shooting, testing, digital principles, design basics, and motor and control devices.
-During the program of study, students may earn an Associate Electronic Technician (CET) and/or OSHA Certification.
+During the program of study, students may earn an Certified Electronic Technician (CET) and/or OSHA Certification.

 The student has the opportunity to take additional courses that lead to a dual major degree in Electronics and Instrumentation.
 The Associates of Applied Science Degree will be awarded upon successful completion of the Electronics Technology curriculum.